webiny/webiny-js/docs/CONTRIBUTING.md

 - `app-*` packages are used only in React apps
 - `api-*` are only used when building API services
 - `handler-*` are utility packages to create serverless function handlers
-- `serverless-*` are packages containing infrastructure components used to deploy your infrastructure
+- `cli-*` are packages that are use by Webiny CLI

 In the root of the project, you'll find the `api` and `apps` folders.
-These are the [stacks](https://docs.webiny.com/docs/deep-dive/stacks/) we use as our sandbox for development of Webiny packages.
+You'll find an in-depth explanation of [project organization on our docs portal](https://docs.webiny.com/docs/key-topics/project-organization).
-The setup of the repo is identical to the one created by `create-webiny-project`.
+The setup of our Github repo is identical to the one created by `create-webiny-project`.

 ## Prerequisites

 1. Node `12` or higher (to manage your Node versions we recommend [n](https://www.npmjs.com/package/n) for OSX/Linux, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows)

-2. `yarn 1.0` or higher (because our project setup uses workspaces).
-Yarn `v2` is not yet supported!
+2. `yarn 1.22.*` or higher (because our project setup uses workspaces).
+We prefer using `yarn 2` as it's a lot faster and some issues from `yarn 1` are finally fixed.
-   If you don't already have `yarn`, visit [https://classic.yarnpkg.com/](https://classic.yarnpkg.com/en/docs/install) to install it.
+   If you don't already have `yarn`, visit https://yarnpkg.com/ to install it.

-3. A verified AWS account with an [IAM user for programmatic usage](https://www.youtube.com/watch?v=tgb_MRVylWw)
+3. A verified AWS account with an [IAM user for programmatic usage](https://docs.webiny.com/docs/how-to-guides/deployment/configure-aws-credentials)

 ## Local setup

 > IMPORTANT: The following commands should be executed from the root of your repository.

 1. Fork and clone the repo.
+It will be on `next` branch by default.

 2. Install all dependencies: